loid122/Interactive_courses_scraper/README.md

 # Interactive_courses_scraper

 An interactive web application that fetches and processes data from multiple websites using structured queries and request modes.
 Built with Flask for the backend and Cytoscape.js for interactive front-end visualizations.

-Access to multiple from one.
+Access to data from multiple websites.

 # Features